archiejs/archiejs-core/README.md

 ## ArchieJs modules vs NPM modules

 ArchieJS modules are mostly meant for custom application logic - which you might later want to reuse in similar applications.
+The are like NPM modules, with life cycle management and dependency injection.

+## ArchieJs module semantics

 It increases code reusablity, makes it easier to split the application into micro-services and visualize your webapp as a number of boxes and pipes